 For a runny nose, antihistamine tablets or syrup should normally help to dry up the mucus.
 However, you can also use saline nasal sprays, such as Sterimar Isotonic Nasal Hygiene Spray for Allergies & Sinusitis.
 This helps to moisturise and cleanse the nasal passage to remove any allergens.
 Allergens cause your body to react and therefore produce more mucus.
 So, by cleansing the nasal passage, you will remove the excess mucus.
 You must blow your nose after to remove this excess mucus.
 Sterimar also has anti-inflammatory and antiseptic properties, so will help those with runny noses.

 Wash your hair every evening to rinse out the pollen that has attached to your hair.

 Wear sunglasses to protect your eyes from pollen.

 Invest in an air purifier, as a special mechanism helps to remove allergens, dust particles, etc. from the atmosphere, so it will reduce the amount of allergens that you breathe in.

 Clean your bedding regularly, as dust mites, dead skin cells and allergens can accumulate in your bedding and can cause your body to react to it in the night.

 Adding Manuka Honey to boiled water and drinking it often, or take a spoonful of it a day.
 I’ve found that this has helped me build a natural defence to pollen.
 If you can find locally-sourced honey, this may be very beneficial, as it gets your body used to the local pollen in the area.
 This may not be scientifically-proven, but I feel like it helps desensitise my body to the pollen.

 Always remember to check with your Doctor or Pharmacist before trying anything new!

-If you would like more helpful health guides from me, don’t forget to subscribe to my blog to receive emails every time I post something new!
+If you would like more helpful health guides from me, don’t forget to subscribe to my blog!

 You can check out my other health-related posts by clicking on the link below: